Warren Fox: 2016–

 During the missing year of Hollyoaks, it's revealed in April 2026 (2025 for viewers) that Warren returned to the village after discovering Joel was back on drugs, Warren punches Joel but then speaks to him before attempting to get Arlo Fielding (Dan Hough) to deliver a letter to Mercedes but it's stopped by Freddie Roscoe, Warren then leaves the village believing Mercedes wants nothing to do with him.
 Warren returns some months later this time in present day after Mercedes finds the letter and contacts him, Warren is told every detail of Mercedes' cancer battle and how she is now in love with Freddie, Warren kisses Mercedes after questioning her who she really loves which is seen by Freddie who walks away, soon after Mercedes rejects Warren.
-After his brief reunion with Mercedes, Warren bumps into his old enemy in Clare Devine whi tried to kill Warren back in May 2009 the pair have a brief intense encounter thinking they were dead.
+After his brief reunion with Mercedes, Warren bumps into his old enemy in Clare Devine who tried to kill Warren back in May 2009 the pair have a brief intense encounter thinking they were dead.
 Warren is then arrested by the police who track him down but it's soon seen that Freddie called them as he watches on as Warren is handcuffed but Warren manages to get let off despite being in the run for murder and soon confronts Freddie with armed with a gun revealing he has an inside man who helped him.
 Warren then forces Freddie to write a suicide note after Warren tells him he has sorted out witnesses to tell the police they spotted Freddie.
 Warren then watched on as Freddie leaves the village and meets up with Donny who is revealed to be his inside man, Warren then departs the village with Freddie's fate still being somewhat uncertain.

+Warren returns again in October 2025 where its revealed he is living on Brookside close with current girlfriend Gemma Johnson (Tisha Merry) as its revealed that Donny (Louis Emerick) is in fact Mick Johnson who is Gemma's father, Warren is shocked by this but their brief reunion is cut short when two armed gangsters, Griff Farnage (Nathan Hubble) and Connor Sullivan (Harry French) approach to kill them the three managed to flee but are tracked down at a safe house, Warren is then tasked to get diamonds he had been importing and its revealed he has rekindled his long time friendship with Theresa and has had her working for him but Theresa give him a fake bag this leads to Warren and Donny chasing Griff and Connor crashing the cars, Donny kills Griff and Warren gets Donny to help him dispose of the body and after realising Gemma's games, Warren ends their relationship and reunites with Mercedes.